alexjarvis/revisions_rss/README.txt

-$Id: README.txt,v 1.1 2008/03/04 23:54:46 alexj Exp $
+$Id: README.txt,v 1.2 2009/01/21 21:29:18 alexj Exp $
 Drupal revision_rss Overview
 ------------------------------------------------------------------------------
 This module generates an RSS feed for node revisions.
-This allows users to subscribe to updates to individual nodes.
+This allows users to subscribe to updates on individual nodes.
 This functionality is particularly useful for tracking changes to collaboratively developed content on auto- revisioning node types.